rubymotion-community/motion-firebase/README.md

 #### unauth

-Removes any credentials associated with this Fireball
+Removes any credentials associated with this Firebase

 #### update(values)